NCI900-Training-Organisation/Intro-to-Fortran/docs/source/index.rst

-Name of the Workshop
+Modern Fortran Programming on Gadi
 =================================================

-This repository provides an introduction to the concepts of parallel programming using Python.
+This repository provides an introduction to the modern Fortran programming on Gadi.
 .. note::

    This project is under active development.